CappeSun/Examensarbete-YRGO/README.md

 in the 'Servers/Chat/' directory.

 Install NGINX from https://nginx.org/en/docs/install.html and follow the instructions at https://github.com/arut/nginx-rtmp-module/wiki to install the rtmp module.
 Use the nginx.conf provided in 'Servers/NGINX/'.
-Then run the server and start the auth with
+Then start NGINX and run the auth server with

 `npm install`